pyanderson/uricrawl/README.rst

 * created
 * author

-So custom your templates using jinja2 syntaxe in the better way you want.
+So custom your templates using `jinja2 syntax <http://jinja.pocoo.org/docs/dev/templates/>`_ in the better way you want.

 Example Template
 ----------------------------